mxzhang97/mxzhang97.github.io/_posts/2014-3-3-Quad_Project.md

   <iframe src="https://www.youtube.com/embed/YOUR_TRAILER_VIDEO_ID" title="Project Trailer" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-#### Athleticism Comparison
+#### Athleticism & Learned Bias

-Here we show the policy's performance in specalized drills, where the ball is continously thrown after the policy completes each catch event, with the throw types following a predefined sequence (linear, zig-zag, right/left box drills).
+Next, we evaluate the policy on specialized drills where the ball is thrown continously (after a catch/miss event).
+We also note a behavioral artifact induced by our learning environment.

+*   **Fig 2 (Ego-centric Drills):** When drills are performed in an ego-centric frame (throws are sampled relative to the robot's current orientation), the policy exhibits healthy learning progression across the curriculum stages.
+*   **Fig 3 (World-frame Drills):** However, when the *same drills* are performed in a world-frame (throws are fixed, regardless of robot orientation), we see a significant performance drop, in particular for the "left box drill."

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/images/action_scale_0.5_curriculum_progression_eval3.png" alt="Curriculum Progression Drills Chart (Body Frame)">